-2. First American Roofing & Siding, Inc. – Your first and only choice for roofing, siding, & insulation – What makes this slogan so effective is the tone, it speaks confidently and makes the reader feel secure.
-It’s great because it sends the message that you can trust the business and you won’t ever need to fix their work.
-We also love this tagline because First American Roofing & Siding is one of our clients, check out our case study here.
+2. First American Roofing & Siding, Inc. – Your first and only choice for roofing, siding, & insulation – What makes this slogan so effective is the tone.
+It speaks confidently and makes the reader feel secure.
+It’s great because it sends the message that you can trust the business and won’t ever need to fix their work.
+We also love this tagline because First American Roofing & Siding is one of our clients.
+Check out our case study here.

-4. 22nd Century Roofing – For the future of your home – When I read that tagline it makes me feel like 22nd Century Roofing truly cares.
-It also makes a lot of sense because of the name of the business, so there’s a creative element as well.
+4. 22nd Century Roofing – For the future of your home – When I read that tagline, it makes me feel like 22nd Century Roofing truly cares.
+It also makes a lot of sense because of the business’s name, so there’s a creative element as well.

 5. Tugwell Roofing Co. – A small company with a BIG reputation – An element that makes this tagline effective that wasn’t mentioned above is authenticity.
-Building trust is difficult to do but when you have branding, and in this case a slogan, that communicates authenticity it makes it that much easier for a customer to trust you.
+Building trust is difficult to do, but when you have branding and a slogan that communicates authenticity, it makes it that much easier for a customer to trust you.

 6. Bob Behrends Roofing – Keeping the weather out – This may be bordering on being too simple, but I think it works for Bob.
 Simple, but get’s the point across in a somewhat creative way.